-A reduced retirement pension may be paid at age 60 subject to certain conditions.
-A disability pension may be payable to a disabled person under age 65 who has contributed sufficiently to the Quebec Pension Plan and whose disability is permanent and prevents the person from engaging in any kind of paid employment.
-However, persons aged between 60 and 65 years old are eligible for the disability pension if they are no longer capable of pursuing their usual gainful occupation and have been forced to quit because of their disability.
+A reduced retirement pension benefit may be paid at age 60 subject to certain conditions.
+A disability pension may be payable to a disabled person under age 65 who has contributed sufficiently to the Quebec Pension Plan and whose disability is permanent.
+The person may receive a disability pension benefit or an additional amount for disability if he or she is already receiving a retirement pension that cannot be cancelled in order to receive the disability benefit.

 Survivors' benefits are payable upon a contributor's death, provided the contributor has contributed sufficiently to the Quebec Pension Plan.